That 'Hunter Biden's Laptop' Smear Convicts Rudy On Child Porn

-Category: World Politics Hits: 8On his web/radio show this past weekend, Hal Sparks made some important points about Rudy Giuliani and the "Hunter Biden's Laptop" smear that Rudy and right-wing news outlets have tried to promote.
+Category: World Politics Hits: 9On his web/radio show this past weekend, Hal Sparks made some important points about Rudy Giuliani and the "Hunter Biden's Laptop" smear that Rudy and right-wing news outlets have tried to promote.
 The FBI raided Rudy's home and office and, it was revealed last week, removed EIGHTEEN communications devices related to a Federal investigation into Rudy's business dealings in Ukraine.
 Rudy was also in possession of three hard drives, which he claims are copies of the hard drive on the notorious Hunter Biden laptop.
 That laptop is alleged to have videos of illegal activity including sexual activity with underage girls.
 Hal Sparks (on air with his Saturday co-host Johnny Million) noted that because those hard drives are not "communication" devices, they were not part of the FBI warrant.
 The Hunter Biden laptop was not in either Rudy's home or office.
 Just the hard drives.
 It is alleged that Rudy is trying to sell the hard drives to a media outlet.
 If all of Rudy's claims are true, then Rudy is guilty of being in possession of child pornography that he has copied and stored for sale or for the purposes of political blackmail.
 The hard drives are not admissible as evidence in court, as the ownership of the data on those hard drives is not traceable.
 Russia doctors computer data all the time for blackmail or political propaganda.
 The "chain of evidence" is not admissible.

 Read more https://crooksandliars.com/2021/05/hunter-bidens-laptop-smear-convicts-rudy